shrimpynuts/rice-tech-resources/README.md

 # Rice Tech Careers

-This repo is meant to be a one-stop-shop for everything I've learned regarding **recruiting/preparing for the tech industry from Rice University**.
+This is meant to be a relatively comprehensive list of advice/resources regarding **recruiting/preparing for the tech industry from Rice University**.
-It's impossible to write down every piece of advice, so most of this will be links to resources that go further in detail.
+Some is specific to Rice, and some is general.

-This is mostly just advice and resources that I wish was available when I was a freshman.
+It's also impossible to write down everything, so most of this will be links to resources that go further in detail.

 Of course there are plenty of other paths and, but these are the few broad career paths in tech that most Rice students have pursued: